cubeapm/docs/docs/http-apis/alerts/receiver-groups.md

 ### Create Receiver Group

-When creating receiver group, one or multiple receivers for same or different type can we mapped to a single receiver groups
+When creating a receiver group, one or multiple receivers of the same or different types can be mapped to a single receiver group.

 **Endpoint:** `POST` `http://<cubeapm-admin-host>:3199/api/alerts/api/v1/receivergroups`